Haym Salomon

 Honors, testimonials and memorials

 In 1893, a bill was presented before the 52nd United States Congress ordering a gold medal be struck in recognition of Solomon's contributions to the United States.
 In 1941, the writer Howard Fast wrote a book Haym Salomon, Son of Liberty.
 In 1941, the George Washington-Robert Morris-Haym Solomon Memorial was erected along Wacker Drive in downtown Chicago.
 In 1975 the United States Postal Service issued a commemorative stamp honoring Haym Saloman for his contributions to the cause of the American Revolution.
 This stamp, like others in the "Contributors to the Cause" series, was printed on the front and the back.
-On the glue side of the stamp, the following words were printed in pale, green ink:
+On the glue side of the stamp, the following words were printed in pale, green ink:- "Financial Hero—Businessman and broker Haym Solomon was responsible for raising most of the money needed to finance the American Revolution and later to save the new nation from collapse."

 I